abhilashsiyer/ams/README.md

    "value": "first_name"
   }
 ```
 under the elements list [] in the json.
-To further understand this case, lets say you want to enter last name field as "LastTest" , you will do the exact same steps but append to elements list.
-Your complete json will now look like -
+To further understand this case, let's say you want to enter the last name field as "LastTest", you will do the exact same steps but append to elements list.
+Your complete json will now look like :

 ```
 {